ibtisam-12/inboxia-email/README.md

 - **Responsive UI** with React Bootstrap
 - **Protected routes** for authenticated users only
 - **Security best practices** (no tokens in logs, no secrets in code)
+- **Modular backend** with controllers, services, DTOs, and middleware

+---

 ## 🗂️ Project Structure